Potat05/PianoPlayer/auto piano/README.txt

 If you are taking songs from https://virtualpiano.net/ make sure to use https://removelinebreaks.net/ and set line breaks to none, or else the song delays wont be correct!

-First delay is for every character other than ' ' & '|' but no delay is applied if ' ' or '|' is ahead Second delay is only for ' '
-Third delay is only for '|'
-'[]' in notes is played together
-Key time must be greater than 0 if you want it to work with Garry's Mod